 Dr. Jasser is a respected physician currently in private practice specializing in internal medicine and nuclear cardiology.
 He is a Past-President of the Arizona Medical Association.
 He and his wife Gada and their three children reside in Arizona.

-Dr. Jasser was appointed to the Commission on March 22, 2012 by Senate Minority Leader Mitch McConnell (R-KY).
+Dr. Jasser was appointed to the Commission on March 22, 2012 by Senate Minority Leader Mitch McConnell (R-KY) and was reappointed to a second term in 2014.